 I live in a too-small flat in London and regularly battle mice, cold, and irritating neighbours.
 In my spare time, what little of it I have, I watch too much TV.
 In my not-so-spare time, I write.
 Professionally, I’m the Managing Editor of the Illustrated Books division of Titan Books.

-My debut novel, THE WOLF ROAD, will be published by Borough Press (HarperCollins) in the UK and Crown (Random House) in the US, in June 2016.
+My debut novel, THE WOLF ROAD, was published by Borough Press (HarperCollins) in the UK and Crown (Random House) in the US, in June 2016.
 It’s a literary thriller set in the remote wilderness of the Pacific Northwest.
+My second novel, BITTER SUN is published by Borough Press (HarperCollins) on 14th June 2018.

 That, I suppose, is the official stuff.
 The gumph and facts that everyone needs.
 When people ask me, ‘tell me a little about yourself’ I draw a blank.
 Do I run through my CV and tell you all about those waitressing jobs I had at 14 or creating a magazine or fire performing at fesitvals?
 Do I talk about the ten cats I had growing up?
 Or my travels across Canada?
 Or my close encounters with Great White Sharks?